 It takes about 20 minutes to get mammograms.

 What if the doctor finds something wrong with my breast?

 Mammograms let the doctor or nurse look for small lumps inside your breast.
 If a lump is found, you will need other tests to find out if it’s cancer.

 The doctor or nurse may take a small bit of tissue from the lump for testing.
 This is called a biopsy (“BY-op-see”).

 Abnormal (unusual) cells in the breast can turn into cancer.
 Breast cancer can spread to other parts of the body.

 About 1 in 8 women born today in the United States will get breast cancer.
 After skin cancer, breast cancer is the most common kind of cancer in women.
-The good news is that many people can survive breast cancer if it’s found and treated early.
+The good news is that many women survive breast cancer when it’s found and treated early.

 Talk with your doctor or nurse if you notice any of these changes: